Knowledge and Technology Transfer

 1. Fostering innovation culture:

-The working group members are aware that technology transfer is rather a new concept at their institutes and therefore not fully expoited.
-The researchers are not motivated to engage in TT, some institute do not prioritize technology transfer within their strategies and it is often not a part of the evaluation.
+The working group members are aware that technology transfer is a rather new concept at their institutes, and therefore not fully expoited.
+The researchers are not motivated to engage in TT; some institutes do not prioritize technology transfer within their strategies, and it is often not a part of the evaluation.
 The working group would like to jointly define strategies and concrete methods that would result in innovation culture.

-- Strategy – some institutes recently adopted technology transfer strategy and some are considering it.
-We would like to jointly monitor the progress and challenges and adopt lessons learnt;
+- Strategy – some institutes recently adopted technology transfer strategies, and some are considering it.
+We would like to jointly monitor the progress and challenges, and adopt lessons learnt;

 - Evaluation – including technology transfer metrics into the evaluation of scientists;

 - Support – what specific support can be provided to the scientist to increase his/her engagement in technology transfer; and

-- Motivation – how to motivate scientist to talk share their early stage inventions with the technology transfer staff and to be open for research collaborations.
+- Motivation – how to motivate scientists to share their early stage inventions with the technology transfer staff and to be open to research collaboration.

 Various institutes are using different approaches towards the technology transfer process.
 These are often not effective and not transparent as perceived by the scientists involved in the working group.

 - Transparency – how to increase the transparency of the technology transfer process; and

 - Efficiency – how to increase the efficiency of the process.

-Identifying the needs for spefic training e.g. scouting practices, motivating researchers, and learning by example (spending short periods in established TTOs) or engaging recognized TT practitioners for one day workshops.
+Identifying the needs for specific training, e.g., scouting practices, motivating researchers, and learning by example (spending short periods in established TTOs), or engaging recognized TT practitioners for one-day workshops.

 - Trainings by technology transfer experts; and